Improvements for eigenfunction averages: An application of geodesic beams

-These improvements are possible because the geodesic beam techniques developed in~\cite{CG18d} give {an} explicit bound on averages over submanifolds, $H$, which depend{s} only on microlocal information about $\phi_\lambda$ near the conormal {bundle} to $H$.
-The estimate requires no assumptions on the geometry of $H$ or $M$ and is purely local.
-It is only with this bound in place that~\cite{CG18d} applies Egorov's theorem to obtain a purely dynamical estimate (see also Theorem~\ref{t:coverToEstimate}).
+} This estimate requires no assumptions on the geometry of $H$ or $M$ and is purely local.
+It is only with this bound in place that~\cite{CG18d} applies Egorov's theorem to {$\log \lambda$ time in order to} obtain a purely dynamical estimate (see also Theorem~\ref{t:coverToEstimate}) of the {form

+where $\cup_{j\in \mc{G}} \mc{T}_j$ is non-self looping for $\log \lambda$ time (see~\eqref{e:nonsl}) and $\mc{J}=\mc{G}\cup \mc{B}$. } {See Section~\ref{s:geodesicBeams} for a more detailed explanation of the techniques which includes estimates similar to~\eqref{e:basicNonlooping} which allow for multiple non-looping sets, and~\cite{CG18d} for the proofs of these analytic statements}.

 In this article, we apply dynamical arguments to draw conclusions about the pairs $((M,g),H)$ supporting eigenfunctions with maximal averages.
 While previous works on eigenfunction averages rely on explicit parametrices for the kernel of the half wave-group for large times, the authors' techniques~\cite{GT,Gdefect,CGT,CG17,CG18d}, show that improvements can be effectively obtained by understanding the microlocalization properties of eigenfunctions.

 \begin{remark} Note that in this paper we study averages of relatively weak quasimodes for the Laplacian with no additional assumptions on the functions.
 This is in contrast with results which impose additional conditions on the functions such as: that they be Laplace eigenfunctions that simultaneously satisfy additional equations~\cite{I-S,GT18a,Ta18}; that they be eigenfunctions in the very rigid case of the flat torus~\cite{B93,Gros}; or that they form a density one subsequence of Laplace eigenfunctions~\cite{JZ}. \end{remark}